JosephSanjaya/atask-test/README.md

 ## ATASK Assignment: Scan me! calculator
-This Android application was created as a coding test case for the company JULO.
-Its main functionality is to provide weather predictions for temperature, wind speed, and humidity at a given location for today and up to 3 days later.
-The app uses two open APIs: OpenWeather and ApiNinjas.
+This Android application was created as a coding test case for the company ATASK.
+Its main functionality is to scan photo of math and give result.
 The application is built with a multi-module architecture, which includes the following submodules:
 - app
 - core